september-digital-agency/wordpress-meilisearch/readme.txt

 == Description ==
 Developer-friendly plugin to add Meilisearch and indexing to Wordpress.
 It's only purpose is to index any posts, custom post types and to update and/or delete these based on actions in the CMS.
 It also has support for post meta.

+Features:
+- An easy to use and setup Meilisearch integration
+- Index regular posts, pages, attachments or custom posts
+- Index any post meta
+- A lot of hooks & filters to adjust it to your needs
+- Possiblity to manually re-index

 The plugin will index any post type selected in the settings after you save or update it.

+You can override the settings by definining the following constants:
+- MEILISEARCH_HOSTNAME
+- MEILISEARCH_PORT
+- MEILISEARCH_MASTERKEY
+- MEILISEARCH_INDEX

 ## Install meilisearch
 1. Set up Meilisearch and run it.
 You can view the install instructions [here](https://github.com/meilisearch/MeiliSearch).